secretGeek/today-i-learned-staging/.net_core_MVC/specified_framework_not_found.md

     dotnet-hostfxr-1.0.1                            install
     dotnet-sharedframework-microsoft.netcore.app-1.0.0      install

-(You can also use `dotnet --version` to see which `dotnet` is installed... but I like the approach above because it tells me more than I need)
+(You can also use `dotnet --version` to see which `dotnet` is installed... but I like the approach above because it tells me more than I need. `dotnet --info` is also quite informative, as it should be.)

 Looking into this some more, over at <https://www.microsoft.com/net/download/linux> it says this about the supported and current versions...